discord-extensions-archived/midnight-mars-v1/README.md

 ### NOTE: Please do not submit CSS that isn't yours!

 # Credits
+Thanks to Nyria#0001's Comfy Theme for giving me the nice role pills + nice activity cards idea (A lot of inspiration came from that theme, I recommend that you check it out, you might like it more! https://github.com/NYRI4/Comfy-theme) <3

 Thanks to Ben#0855 for the theme name and theme description ideas <3

-Thanks to Nyria#0001's Comfy Theme for giving me the nice role pills + nice activity cards idea <3